Raiders of the Lost Horcrux:

 The gap was the premise that although Voldemort almost certainly created all of the Horcruxes #s 1–4 by the end of his 10-year exile from the wizarding world, if the theory is to work, he did not assign them to their hiding places until much later.
 Decades later.

-That particular gap has been quite satisfactorily filled.
+Since that point in time, that particular gap has been quite satisfactorily filled.

 For that matter, maybe we ought to reevaluate our assumption that the Diary was the first Horcrux created, too.
 Maybe it wasn’t #1 at all.
 Maybe it was #5.
-Maybe it was only created, as a weapon, at the point that he decided that he needed such a weapon.
+Maybe it was only created, as a weapon, at the point that Tom decided that he needed such a weapon.

 But we won’t do that here.
 This essay is concerned with the Locket.
 The Diary had nothing to do with the Locket.

-What is necessary for us to accept as the basic premise for this particular reading of the events pertaining to the sea cave Horcrux is that Voldemort held onto Slytherin’s Locket until some point after Halloween, 1979.
+All that is necessary for us to accept as the basic premise for this particular reading of the events pertaining to the sea cave Horcrux is that Voldemort held onto Slytherin’s Locket until some point after Halloween, 1979.

 And that at some point after that date he entrusted it to Bellatrix to take and hide in a place of safety.
 It may have been her own idea to hide it in the basin in the cave that housed the Inferi, or he may have specifically instructed her to hide it there.
 He may have even provided her with a wineskin of the green potion to protect it with.